andrewchan868/Math-with-monte-carlo/Grid/README.md

 ### Result

-After running the simulation for 100,000 iterations, the estimated probability that A and B meet on the 3x3 grid is approximately 37.54%.
+After running the simulation for 100,000 iterations, the estimated probability that A and B meet on the 3x3 grid is approximately 31.4%.

+While 2 x 2 is 37.5%